 To ensure that children are engaged in after-school sessions, each term follows a slightly different format.

 When designing our programmes taught to all Skills Academy staff, certain key factors are always taken into consideration.
 These must not only help develop the game but must coincide with FA guidelines whilst containing key factors essential to Skills Academy clubs.

 Here is a list of Key Factors for The Skills Academy Soccer Stars Programme:

 - The course will be adaptable to varying ages and abilities.

-- Children aged between 5-7 years will enjoy fun imaginative technique developing games.
+- Children aged between 5-7 years will enjoy fun imaginative technique in developing games.

 - Children aged 8 and 9 will progress to working on more technical drills to master and develop technique whilst working with both feet.

 - Children aged 10 and 11 will incorporate their knowledge with increased movement and competition.